Starfish Prime: Observations at Christchurch, New Zealand

-After effects
+Aftereffects

-Telstar 1 (first), the first commercial satellite by AT&T Corporation and Ariel 1 (second), the first satellite of the United Kingdom, both being disabled by the radiation belts that the nuclear tests caused.
+Telstar 1 (first), the first commercial satellite by AT&T Corporation and Ariel 1 (second), the first satellite of the United Kingdom, were both disabled by the radiation belts that the nuclear tests caused.

 The explosion released roughly 10^{29} electrons into the Earth's magnetosphere.
 While some of the energetic beta particles followed the Earth's magnetic field and illuminated the sky, other high-energy electrons became trapped and formed radiation belts around the Earth.
 The added electrons increased the intensity of electrons within the natural inner Van Allen radiation belt by several orders of magnitude.
 There was much uncertainty and debate about the composition, magnitude and potential adverse effects from the trapped radiation after the detonation.
 The weaponeers became quite worried when three satellites in low Earth orbit were disabled.
 These included TRAAC and Transit 4B.
 The half-life of the energetic electrons was only a few days.
 At the time it was not known that solar and cosmic particle fluxes varied by a factor of 10, and energies could exceed 1 MeV.
 In the months that followed, these man-made radiation belts eventually caused six or more satellites to fail, as radiation damaged their solar arrays or electronics, including the first commercial relay communication satellite, Telstar 1, as well as the United Kingdom's first satellite, Ariel 1.
 Detectors on Telstar, TRAAC, Injun, and Ariel 1 were used to measure distribution of the radiation produced by the tests.

 In 1963, it was reported that Starfish Prime had created a belt of MeV electrons.
 In 1968, it was reported that some Starfish electrons had remained in the atmosphere for 5 years.

 A year after the test, in 1963, the US and USSR signed the Partial Nuclear Test Ban Treaty, which banned all above-ground nuclear testing.
 France and China continued above-ground tests for a few more decades.

 Resulting scientific discoveries

 The Starfish bomb contained ^{109}Cd as a tracer, which helped work out the seasonal mixing rate of polar and tropical air masses.

-Accurate determination of the decay constant for the ^{1}D state of the ground configuration of the oxygen atom.
+The Christchurch, New Zealand teams listed above utilized atmospheric photometry to measure changes in airglow in the minutes following the detonation.
+This verified theoretical values of the decay constant of the ^{1}D state of oxygen atoms.
+They also determined that ^{3}P to ^{1}D transitions were occurring in the minutes after the detonation at a rate thousands of times that normally seen in the sky.
+This displayed the far-reaching atmospheric plasma created by the high-altitude nuclear explosion.